 Whether you’re just starting to invest in D&I, or have ongoing efforts already in place, gauging your progress is an essential part of making progress.
-Many of the barriers to diversity and inclusion stem from unconscious biases, and as a result, it can be difficult to determine if the changes you’re making to your workplace are really impactful.
+Many of the barriers to inclusion stem from unconscious biases, and as a result, it can be difficult to determine if the changes you’re making to your workplace are really impactful.
 Regularly checking in can help save time, money, and resources by allowing you to more accurately identify problem areas and ensure efforts are being directed to high priority areas.
 Conducting initial analyses is also key to targeting challenges and integrating the right solutions.

 1. Determine What to Measure

 Every business comes with unique challenges and strategies.
 To that end, inequities also vary vastly by region and industry.
 You may be focusing on anything from improving employee retention, diverse hiring, or inclusive policies, along with a host of other Inclusion Pain Points in between.
 All of these come with different goals, so when looking for effective metrics you need to know what they are.
-You may be interested in tracking the financial return of investing in D&I strategies, changes in the representation of diverse employees, or retention of talent.
+You may be interested in tracking the financial return of investing in Inclusion strategies, changes in the representation of diverse employees, or retention of talent.
 Revisiting the initial reasons behind the strategies you’ve been implementing is the first step to seeing if they’re working.

 As an example, one significant inclusion challenge in the private equity industry is the lack of support policies in place for new mothers.
 This has been found to deter women from careers in PE, causing a stark gender imbalance.
 If a private equity firm hoping to improve this has put new maternity policies in place, an effective way to measure progress might be to track employment with parental status, or female hires over time, to see if the change has actually improved retention or onboarding of female employees.
 By contrast, tracking something like ethnic minority hires would not be a good reflection of the effectiveness of the new policies.

 2. Find Trends Within Different Groups